JeremyRiyadi/Customer-Segmentation-Clustering/README.md

 ## 📁 Dataset Overview

-Dataset ini berisi informasi terkait **transaksi pelanggan** dari sebuah perusahaan retail.
-Data mencakup informasi demografis pelanggan, perilaku pembelian, dan detail produk yang dibeli.
-Dataset ini digunakan untuk **unsupervised learning**, khususnya **customer segmentation (klasterisasi)**
+This dataset contains information related to **customer transactions** from a retail company.
+The data includes customer demographic information, purchasing behavior, and details of the products purchased.
+This dataset is used for **unsupervised learning**, specifically **customer segmentation (clustering)**

-### 📌 Fitur Utama:
+### 📌 Main Feature:

 * `Customer ID`, `Gender`, `Birth Date`, `Location`
 * `Item Purchased`, `Category`, `Purchase Amount (USD)`